High Availability

 Configuration of Redundant Cisco Catalyst SD-WAN Validators

-On Cisco SD-WAN Controllers, and Cisco IOS XE Catalyst SD-WAN devices, when the network has only a single Cisco SD-WAN Validator, you can configure the location of the Cisco SD-WAN Validator system either as an IP address or as the name of a DNS server (such as vbond.cisco.com).
-(Again, you configure this in the system vbond command.)
-When the network has two or more Cisco SD-WAN Validators and they must all be reachable, you should use the name of a DNS server.
-The DNS server then resolves the name to a single IP address that the Cisco SD-WAN Validator returns to the Cisco IOS XE Catalyst SD-WAN device.
-If the DNS name resolves to multiple IP addresses, the Cisco SD-WAN Validator returns them all to the Cisco IOS XE Catalyst SD-WAN device, and the router tries each address sequentially until it forms a successful connection.
+On Cisco SD-WAN Controllers, Cisco SD-WAN Managers and Cisco IOS XE Catalyst SD-WAN devices, when the network has only a single Cisco SD-WAN Validator, you can configure the Cisco SD-WAN Validator either as an IP address or as a host name (such as vbond.cisco.com) using the system vbond command.
+When the network has two or more Cisco SD-WAN Validators and they must all be reachable, you should use a DNS host name to specify the Cisco Catalyst SD-WAN Validators.
+If the DNS name resolves to multiple IP addresses, the Cisco IOS XE Catalyst SD-WAN device tries each Cisco Catalyst SD-WAN Validator address sequentially until it forms a successful connection.

-Note that even if your Cisco Catalyst SD-WAN network has only a single Cisco SD-WAN Validator, it is recommended as a best practice that you specify a DNS name rather than an IP address in the system vbond configuration command, because this results in a scalable configuration.
-Then, if you add additional Cisco SD-WAN Validators to your network, you do not need to change the configurations on any of the routers or Cisco SD-WAN Controllers in your network.
+Note that even if your Cisco Catalyst SD-WAN network has only a single Cisco SD-WAN Validator, it is recommended as a best practice that you specify a DNS host name rather than an IP address in the system vbond configuration command, because this results in a scalable configuration.
+Then, if you add additional Cisco SD-WAN Validators to your network, you do not need to change the configurations on any of the routers or other devices in your network.

 Recovering from a Cisco Catalyst SD-WAN Validator Failure